-How to Define Your Target Market: Unlock Exponential Growth
+How to Define Your Ideal Target Market

 define your target market - image showing people in a market